Street Chaves

-Street Chaves is 2003 fighting game developed for Windows.
-It is an unofficial game based on the 70s Mexican series El Chavo del Ocho satirizing popular old school fighting games like Street Fighter.
+Street Chaves is a 2003 fighting game developed for Windows.
+It is an unofficial game based on the 70s Mexican series El Chavo del Ocho, satirizing popular old-school fighting games like Street Fighter.
 The game was developed by the independent Brazilian developer CyberGamba from São Paulo.

 Development

 The game was developed by CyberGamba and his team, without exposing his identity to avoid copyright issues.
 According to CyberGamba, he initially started with a project he personally did creating a fighting game involving digitized photos of him and his friends in a similar way to Mortal Kombat.
-He later became interested in making a version of the same game using characters from El Chavo del Ocho using photographs taken from the live-action series, the game started just for fun with at first only Chavo, Don Ramón and Chilindrina playable, but his friends liked it so much that they influenced him to continue with the game project and create a page to post in on internet.
+He later became interested in making a version of the same game using characters from El Chavo del Ocho using photographs taken from the live-action series.
+The game started just for fun, with at first only Chavo, Don Ramón and Chilindrina playable, but his friends liked it so much that they influenced him to continue with the game project and create a page to post in on internet.
 The game also includes songs from the Brazilian LP released in 1989 as part of the soundtrack.

 Gameplay

 The game's gameplay mostly references several 90s fighting games with mechanics that consist of the player controlling the character and attacking the opponent with punches, kicks and special attacks until ending the opponent's life bar.
-Regardless of the character chosen, the player will face 8 fights with random characters, at the end of the game there is a cutscene that varies between each character, showing them facing their rival usually based on specific episode events of the live-action series.
+Regardless of the character chosen, the player will face 8 fights with random characters; at the end of the game there is a cutscene that varies between each character, showing them facing their rival usually based on specific episode events of the live-action series.